 In the case of an outdoor vine that has grown a lot, you can trim bigger parts and propagate them.

-If you notice any brown or dry leaves, trim them to keep your vine looking and feeling fresh.
+If you notice any brown or dry leaves, trim them to keep your tropical perennial climber native looking and feeling fresh.

 Another important thing to note is that Rhaphidophora Cryptantha is toxic and shouldn’t be ingested.
 It’s best kept away from kids and pets.

 The easiest propagation method for this plant is stem cutting.